-As per the CECONOMY AG General Meeting's resolution dated 17 February 2021, the basic amount for joining the Supervisory Board was reduced from €80,000 to €70,000 with effect from 1 June 2021.
+As per the CECONOMY AG General Meeting's resolution dated 17 February 2021, the basic amount for membership in the Supervisory Board was reduced from €80,000 to €70,000 with effect from 1 June 2021.
+With effect from 1 April 2023, the remuneration for chairs and members of the Nomination Committee were also reduced according to the resolution of the General Meeting on 22 February 2023 (see "Remuneration of Supervisory Board members" above for more information).
 Other changes to Supervisory Board member remuneration in the individual annual comparisons - some of which are very significant - are the result not of changes to remuneration levels but of various individual factors (such as longer membership periods compared to the previous year or changes to committee activities or the vice chair of the Supervisory Board).